Freelance Digital Marketing - The Top Freelancers & Where to Find Them

 There are many marketing channels that should be used to promote your business and help you reach your success indicator goals.
 However, not all channels are necessarily relevant to reaching your relevant target audience, or some might not be feasible due to budget and competition limitations.

 Issues that your digital marketing freelancer must be aware of and act upon.
-On the other hand, focusing too much on one or two marketing channels is detrimental as well, as he is doing you a disservice, and your business is most likely missing out on potential new revenue sources.
+On the other hand, focusing too much on one or two channels is detrimental as well, as he is doing you a disservice, and your business is most likely missing out on potential new revenue sources.

 As part of your freelancer’s continuous effort to provide better results, A/B testing is crucial to test the ad campaign’s effectiveness, sales page copywriting, and more.
 If your digital marketing freelancer is not doing any A/B testing you could be missing out on opportunities to reach and engage with more potential customers.